 ENTREPRENEURS RELIEF QUALIFYING CRITERIA: You could pay tax at 10% on the gains of assets that qualify for Entrepreneurs' Relief.
 They include the disposing of:

-Note: A trustee selling assets held in the trust may also qualify for Entrepreneurs' Relief.
+Note: A trustee selling assets held in the trust may also qualify for HM Revenue and Customs Entrepreneurs' Relief.

 If you sell all or a part of your business you must be sole trader or business partner.
 You must also have owned the business for a minimum of 12 months before the date that you sell it to qualify for Entrepreneurs Relief.